emmt/LocalFilters.jl/README.md

 [![Coverage][codecov-img]][codecov-url]

-[Julia](http://julialang.org/) package `LocalFilters` implements multi-dimensional local filters such as discrete convolution, local mean, mathematical morphology, etc., and provides support to build custom local filters.
+[Julia](http://julialang.org/) package `LocalFilters` implements multi-dimensional local filters such as discrete convolution or correlation, local mean, mathematical morphology, etc., and provides support to build custom local filters.

+The [Reference Manual](doc-dev-url) provides more exhaustive documentation.
-This page summarizes the principles and the features of `LocalFilters`, the [Reference Manual](doc-dev-url) provides more exhaustive documentation.
+This page summarizes the principles and the features of `LocalFilters`.
 This document is structured as follows:

 * [Available filters](#available-filters) lists ready to use filters.